How to Remove Fake Google Reviews

 While you may not be able to have the review removed, you do have the ability to respond.
-Yes, if the review is indeed fake you will not be able to actually resolve the problem for this person, however; you can make it clear to other customers and prospective customers that you are aware of the review, you take what reviewers say seriously, and that as a business you are dedicated to remedying situations “like this.”
+If the review is indeed fake, of course you will not be able to actually resolve the problem for this person.
+However you can make it clear to other customers and prospective customers that you are aware of the review, you take what reviewers say seriously, and that as a business you are dedicated to remedying these types of situations.

-We take these matters very seriously, unfortunately , we have no record or recollection of any customer experience fitting this account, nor can we verify anything about your identity from your name in our records.
-If you were a client of ours , we would like to investigate this issue further, please contact *person’s name* immediately at *company email address* so that we can resolve this issue immediately.”
+We take these matters very seriously.
+Unfortunately, we have no record or recollection of any customer experience fitting this account, nor can we verify your identity from our records.
+We would like to investigate this issue further, please contact [insert contact name] at [insert company email address], so that we can resolve this issue immediately.”

-From a common sense and general best practices view, if you can’t respond in a calm and professional manner, don’t respond at all.
-Yes it’s very upsetting to receive a fake review, but how you respond is a reflection of the company, and securing business from a potential customer is far more valuable then getting the last word in.
+If you can’t respond in a calm and professional manner, don’t respond at all.
+Yes, it’s very upsetting to receive a fake review, but how you respond is a reflection of the company, and securing business from a potential customer is far more valuable than getting the last word in.

-You can notify the team at Google regarding a violation of their review policy by flagging the specific review.
+You can notify Google Support about a violation of their content guidelines by flagging the review.

 Then you’re done.
-You will only hear from a team member if they require additional details from you or if they have information to share with you.
+You will only hear from Google Support if they require additional details from you or if they have information to share with you.

-A) If you can, have several people flag the review in question.
-There is power in numbers and it’s possible it may help increase awareness and ideally action.
+A) If you can, have several people report the review in question.

-B) Once a review is flagged try to wait a couple of days for a response or ideally for it to be removed, however; if the review is loaded with hate-speech, profanity, and/or has highly sensitive content, I would say escalate it immediately.
-Flag and report, then immediately contact a Google support team member.
+B) Once a review is flagged, wait three business days for a response.
+However, if the review is loaded with hate-speech, profanity, and/or has highly sensitive content, escalate it immediately through Google Support.
+According to Google, a team of human operators reviews all flagged content.

-Report the Review to Google Small Business Support
+Report the Review via Google Business Profile Manager & Support

-If the fake review has not been removed using the flagging method, get in touch with a support associate.
+If the fake review has not been removed using the flagging method, get in touch with Google Support.
 You can do this through:

 - Go to the Reviews section.

-If you have a specific question with regards to the spam policy or are seeking advice from other community members, you can use the Support Forum to get answers.
+If you have a specific question with regards to the spam policy or are seeking advice from other community members, you can use the Support Forum to get answers and help.

-- You can Search previous questions of issues that are similar to yours for a solution, or you can ask a question about your spammy/fake review problem.
+- Start by searching for previous questions of issues that are similar to yours and look for a solution, or you can ask a question about your spammy/fake review problem.

 Make Your Case

-Okay, so you have finally got in touch with an associate from the small business support team, now what?
+Okay, so you have finally got in touch with Google Support, now what?
 Well, you have to make a case and do your best to show

 - why the review is false,